quornian/diskplan/README.md

 Note that in the earlier output, the `sub-directory` and `blank_file` were created, but nothing for `$variable`.
-This variable directory can be created either directly either by path or by assigning a value to this variable:
+This variable directory can be created either directly by path or by assigning a value to this variable:

 ```text
 $ diskplan /tmp/diskplan-root/sub-directory/Example